openmrs/openmrs-contrib-rest-api-docs/source/includes/Encounter/encounter.md

 * ### List all non-voided encounters.

-    Quickly filter encounters with given query parameters.Returns a `404 Not Found` status if encounter not exists.
-If user not logged in to perform this action,a `401 Unauthorized` status returned.
+    Quickly filter encounters with given query parameters.
+Returns a `404 Not Found` status if Encounter not exists.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Query Parameters